 All entities who receive CDBG funding are required to comply with all CDBG requirements enumerated in 2 C.F.R. § 200.321, known as the Minority and Women Owned Business Enterprise (M/WBE) goals.
-It is required that the non-federal entity takes the necessary steps to ensure that all subrecipients, contractors, subcontractors and/or developer funded in whole or in part with CDBG financial assistance ensure that, when possible, contracts and other economic opportunities are directed to small and minority firms, women-owned businesses, and labor surplus area firms.
+The non-federal entity must take the necessary steps to ensure that all subrecipients, contractors, subcontractors and/or developer funded in whole or in part with CDBG financial assistance ensure that, when possible, contracts and other economic opportunities are directed to small and minority firms, women-owned businesses, and labor surplus area firms.
 The Program team will coordinate with the PRDOH M/WBE team to ensure that all contracts are reviewed for compliance.